 Material and methods

-The chosen methodology is Life Cycle Assessment (LCA) because, unlike other analytical methodologies with an environmental focus, such as Material Flow Analysis (MFA), Substances Flow Analyses, and Environmental Risk, it allows us to evaluate the environmental impacts of the system value chain to be modeled (Andersson et al., 2016).
+The chosen methodology is Life Cycle Assessment (LCA) because, unlike other analytical methodologies with an environmental focus, such as Material Flow Analysis (MFA), Substances Flow Analyses, and Environmental Risk, it allows us to evaluate the environmental impacts of the system value chain to be modeled (Andersson et al., 2016)(Andersson et al., 2016)(Andersson et al., 2016)(Andersson et al., 2016)(Andersson et al., 2016).

 The LCA represents a different tool and different techniques created to determine in an effective and fast way the results to help with managerial decision-making in environmental terms and in the deepening of the sustainable development policy (Guinée, J. B., 2002).